MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 - To assign a role to a group team, follow the instructions in [Manage the security roles of a team](/power-platform/admin/manage-group-teams.md#manage-the-security-roles-of-a-team).
 We recommend that you use group teams if you must assign the role to multiple users.
 For information about how to manage team members, see [Manage team members](/power-platform/admin/manage-teams#manage-team-members.md).
 - To assign a role directly to a user, follow the instructions in [Assign a security role to a user](/power-platform/admin/assign-security-roles.md).

-## Install and open the Expense mobile app

-To install and use the Expense mobile app on a mobile device, follow these steps.

-1. Install the Power Apps mobile app by following the instructions in [Install the Power Apps mobile app](/power-apps/mobile/run-powerapps-on-mobile.md).
-1. Open the Power Apps mobile app, and sign in by using the same corporate account that you use to sign in to Dynamics 365 Finance.
-1. Use the **Search** field to search for "Expense Mobile."
-Because the Expense mobile app is a canvas app, you can add it to your favorites list in Power Apps by swiping left on it after you find it.
-1. Open the Expense mobile app, and start to use it.
-The first time that you open the app, you must create a connection to Expense Core Service Connector by using the same corporate account that you use to sign in to Dynamics 365 Finance.